Flow Matching for Probabilistic Monocular 3D Human Pose Estimation: Experiments

 \subsection{Metrics}

 For all datasets, we follow standard protocols of human pose estimation.
 The first protocol measures the Euclidean distance between the root-aligned predicted poses and the corresponding ground truths, often known as \textit{Mean Per-Joint Position Error} (MPJPE).
 The second protocol also calculates the MPJPE, but with the \textit{Procrustes alignment} beforehand, namely P-MPJPE.
-We follow the established protocol~\cite{wehrbein_iccv21,ci_cvpr23,li_cvpr2022,holmquist_iccv23} by computing the minimum MPJPE from a set of H hypotheses.
-We also report the \textit{Percentage of Correct Keypoints} (PCK), measuring the percentage of joint predictions that are within a distance of 150mm compared to their ground-truth locations.
-PCK is also the main evaluation metric for the MPI-INF-3DHP \cite{dushyant_3dv17}.
+Procrustes alignment translates, rotates and scales the predicted 3D pose to the ground-truth pose, eliminating the global orientation and scaling factor from the measurement and sorely focus on the estimated shape and pose~\citep{ionescu_pami14}.
+We follow the established protocol~\citep{wehrbein_iccv21,ci_cvpr23,li_cvpr2022,holmquist_iccv23} by computing the minimum MPJPE from a set of H hypotheses.
+We also report the \textit{Percentage of Correct Keypoints} (PCK), measuring the percentage of joint predictions that are within a distance of 150\unit{\milli\metre} compared to their ground-truth locations.
+PCK is also the main evaluation metric for the MPI-INF-3DHP \citep{dushyant_3dv17}.
 Following \citet{wandt_cvpr21}, we compute the \textit{Correct Poses Score} (CPS) that only considers predicted poses to be correct if all joint errors fall below a threshold.
-Unlike PCK, to be independent of the threshold selection, the CPS measures an area under the curve for a range of thresholds from \qty{0}{\milli\metre} to \qty{300}{\milli\metre}.
-In all metrics, to illustrate the reproducibility of \textit{FMPose}, we report the average results collected from experiments on 5 different random seeds (0--5).
+Unlike PCK, to be independent of the threshold selection, the CPS measures an area under the curve for a range of thresholds from 0\unit{\milli\metre} to 300\unit{\milli\metre}.
+In all metrics, to effectively illustrate the reproducibility of FMPose, we report the average results collected from five random seeds from 40 to 44.